Bhagavad Gita Chapter 6 Verse 32 Meaning

 What is the main idea of Bhagavad Gita 6.32?

 He who, through the likeness of the Self, O Arjuna, sees reality everywhere, be it pleasure or pain, is regarded as the highest Yogi.
-This verse emphasizes meditation with clarity and purpose.
+The teaching here extends the chapter's central concern with meditation.
+Classical commentators have noted how this verse bridges philosophical understanding with...

 How can I apply Bhagavad Gita 6.32 in daily life?